-As you continue your journey of Route 66 from Jerome, you’ll soon enter Pulaski County, the self-proclaimed Heart of the Ozarks.
-The Pulaski County Tourism Bureau offers a free brochure that has turn-by-turn directions and historic details along Pulaski’s original 33 miles of the Mother Road to enhance your travels.
+As you continue your journey on Route 66 from Jerome, you’ll soon enter Pulaski County, the self-proclaimed Heart of the Ozarks.
+The Pulaski County Tourism Bureau offers a free brochure with turn-by-turn directions and historic details along Pulaski’s original 33 miles of the Mother Road to enhance your travels.
 You may order it online from their website or download the brochure.
 You will also find a complimentary audio tour.

 Devil’s Elbow – A Sharp Bend in the River

 Turn left before crossing the Big Piney River to take the older alignment through Devil’s Elbow.
 This community began around 1870 as a lumberjack town when logs were floated down the river.
 During those old timber days, a large boulder where the river bends was constantly causing log jams, hence the name Devil’s Elbow.
 Later, when Route 66 was built through the area, the settlement became a resort community with cabins, inns, service stops, and canoe rentals.